lnalborczyk/phd_thesis/docs/08-discussion.md

 ...

-## Implications for theories of inner speech
+## Theoretical implications of the results

 ...